I dream of a society where people stop chasing money.

 While that sounds practical, truth is, that’s not what’s happening.
 In reality, it’s the other way around — most super rich people have miserable families, full of anxiety and stress, and every area of their lives has become more complex than ever.

 I’m not generalizing.
 But I’ve read a lot of stories.
-I’ve heard it.
+I’ve heard.
 I’ve met some of them.
 And I can highly attest that anytime, they may go down the spiral of shit.

 Because earning a lot of money (the right way) takes a lot of time, a lot of energy, and a lot of mental and emotional space.
 It’s stressful.
 Sometimes frustrating.
 Sometimes depressing.